FDP-01-2025/project-las-chicas-super-poderosas/README.md

 - Progressive difficulty: The speed increases every 50 points.
 - Highscore system: Automatically saves the best scores.

-It is recommended to expand this code to add:
-Two player mode (competitive or cooperative) 2.
-2. Power-ups or special bonuses
-3. Different types of obstacles with unique behaviors.

 Implementation Notes
 - Developed in C++ for terminal